sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br/>

 First of all, the ENF is the name of a forensic criterion used in digital videos or audio recordings.
 For simplicity, I'll focus on the video scenario.
-It has tons of applications, as [time of recording verification](https://aidfork.uvigo.es/solutions/vidinger/), [synchronization](https://terpconnect.umd.edu/~oard/pdf/icassp14.pdf), or [forgery detection](https://www.researchgate.net/profile/Yongjian_Hu/publication/262163750_Audio_Forgery_Detection_Based_on_Max_Offsets_for_Cross_Correlation_between_ENF_and_Reference_Signal/links/559b32cc08ae793d13822933.pdf), to name a few.
+It has tons of applications, as <a href="https://aidfork.uvigo.es/solutions/vidinger/" target="_blanck">time of recording verification</a>, <a href="https://terpconnect.umd.edu/~oard/pdf/icassp14.pdf" target="_blanck">synchronization</a>, or <a href="https://www.researchgate.net/profile/Yongjian_Hu/publication/262163750_Audio_Forgery_Detection_Based_on_Max_Offsets_for_Cross_Correlation_between_ENF_and_Reference_Signal/links/559b32cc08ae793d13822933.pdf" target="_blanck">forgery detection</a>, to name a few.
 But, how does it work?

 <br/>